isomerpages/sportsg-corp/media-centre/media-release/_posts/2013-10-03-post-$50 Million Sponsorship Target For 28th SEA Games.md

 6. The 28th SEA Games is expected to be one of the biggest regional sports events in 2015.
 Over 7,000 athletes and officials are expected at this event which will take place over 10 days during the June 2015 school holidays.
 To be held across multiple venues in Singapore including Singapore's new Singapore Sports Hub, organisers are committed to deliver a differentiated and unforgettable experience for everyone, in partnership with other partners and stakeholders.

 7. The 28th SEA Games will have something for everyone, and not just sport aficionados.
-Programmes and activities would include F&B, entertainment as well as other elements for the whole family.
+Programmes and activities would include F&amp;B, entertainment as well as other elements for the whole family.
 The ticketing and pricing strategy will be carefully designed to ensure that the Games is accessible to all.

 8. Ms Lim Sau Hoong, Chief Executive Officer and Executive Creative Director, 10AM Communications, who is also a member of the Sponsorship and Marketing Advisory Sub-Committee said: "SEA Games 2015 doesn't just bring sportsmen and fans together, it is an opportune moment to connect brands with their audience.
 Leveraging on a viewership that reaches out to the region, brands can strengthen their position and aim to expand their presence.
 Ultimately, the SEA Games champions unity and camaraderie - whether it's between nations, athletes and their fans, or brands and their supporters."